yellowmessenger/documentation/docs/platform_concepts/Getting Started/account-setup.md

 ## 4. Pricing plans

-The paid subscription plans offer various integrations and channels, personalized reports and dashboards, and professional support.
-Furthermore, these plans can be adjusted to fit your specific requirements, offering unlimited functionalities.
+Our paid subscription plans offer a variety of benefits to enhance your experience, including access to a range of integrations and channels, personalized reports and dashboards, and professional support.
+With these features, you can enjoy a more comprehensive and personalized experience to help you achieve your goals.

 If you've signed up with a new domain on our platform, click the **Upgrade** button to see all the subscription plans.